arpanghosh8453/public-fitbit-projects/README.md

 #### Initial setup : Create a folder named fitbit-fetch-data, cd into the folder, create a docker-compose.yml file with the below compose example ( Change the enviornment variables accordingly )
 #### Initial set up of Access and Refresh tokens with the command : docker pull thisisarpanghosh/fitbit-fetch-data:latest && docker compose run --rm fitbit-fetch-data
-#### Enter the refresh token you obtained from your fitbit account and hit enter.
+#### Enter the refresh token you obtained from your fitbit account and hit enter. ❗❗ The Fitbit application type must be personal for intraday data access ❗❗
 #### Then exit out with ctrl + c ( after you see the successful api requests in the stdout log )
 #### Finally run : docker compose up -d ( to launch the full stack )